fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

    0.110000   0.030000   0.140000 ( 13.774315)
 ```

 13.8 seconds down to 2.6 seconds.
-Neat!
+Not bad!

 Caveats
 -------